albnnc/blossom/README.md

 Blossom is a single-file script which allows you to clean up directories and install files by creating symbolic links.
-It's easy as `git clone $repo && cd dotfiles && python blossom.py -l`.
+It's easy as `git clone $repo && cd dotfiles && python blossom.py`.
 Most likely you are going to use it to install your dotfiles; actually, there is no difference to Blossom which files to perform with.
 The main goals of this project are: